Discussion Starter · #1 ·

-Ah yes, the magic of photography....
+My thoughts exactly.Ah yes, the magic of photography....
 Amazing what you can do with the correct equipment.

-Those Aussie pigs have some nice size weapons in their mouth.
+These critters we don't really touch food wise because of what they eat.Those Aussie pigs have some nice size weapons in their mouth.
 Great trophies.
 I can already smell the BBQ.

 These pigs were taken in our Northern Territory 2 years(7000klm round trip) ago when my son and I went up there for a cull hunt on a 300,000 acre property to thin out the feral horses,donkeys,pigs and wild dog populations.